EdgeFirstAI/documentation/docs/models/deployment/3d_raivin.md

 # Deploying to the Raivin

-Now that you have [validated your Fusion model](../validation/fusion/managed.md), this guide will walk you through deploying Fusion models in a [Raivin Platform](../../platforms/index.md).
+Now that you have [validated your Fusion model](../validation/fusion/managed.md), this guide will walk you through deploying Fusion models in a [Raivin Platform](../../platforms/index.md) for spatial inference.

 <figure markdown="span">
 ![Raivin](../../platforms/assets/raivin.png){ align=center }